-Water Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.1 metric tonnes / €m invested Emissions to water means direct emissions in metric tonnes of priority substances as defined in Article 2(30) of Directive 2000/60/EC of the European Parliament and of the Council including nitrates, phosphates and pesticides.
-This indicator has very limited data availability and therefore this metric may be significantly impacted when data coverage increases, as the GSAM B.V. metrics are not normalized for missing data. manufacturing and end products, and sustainable agriculture.
-GSAM B.V. currently does not set targets regarding this PAI.
-GSAM B.V. did not take strategic action at an entity level during the reporting period to avoid or reduce this PAI.
+Water Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.02 metric tonnes / €m invested Emissions to water means direct emissions in metric tonnes of priority substances as defined in Article 2(30) of Directive 2000/60/EC of the European Parliament and of the Council including nitrates, phosphates and pesticides.
+This indicator has very limited data availability and therefore this metric may be significantly impacted when data coverage increases, as the GSAM metrics are not normalized for missing data. response, the Global Stewardship Team has been engaging with portfolio companies facing controversies relating to the impacts of land use in their operations.
+This engagement addresses key issues such as deforestation, ecological impact of manufacturing and end products, and sustainable agriculture.
+GSAM currently does not set targets regarding this PAI.
+GSAM did not take strategic action at an entity level during the reporting period to avoid or reduce this PAI.
 There are currently no actions planned or targets set in relation to this PAI.
-Waste Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0.6 metric tonnes / €m invested Hazardous waste and radioactive waste means waste as defined in Article 3(2) of Directive 2008/98/EC and Article 3(7) of Council Directive 2011/70/Euratom of the European Parliament and of the Council respectively.
-This indicator has very limited data availability and therefore this metric may be significantly impacted when data coverage increases, as the GSAM B.V. metrics are not normalized for missing data GSAM B.V. did not take strategic action at an entity level during the reporting period to avoid or reduce this PAI.
+Waste Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0.35 metric tonnes / €m invested Hazardous waste and radioactive waste means waste as defined in Article 3(2) of Directive 2008/98/EC and Article 3(7) of Council Directive 2011/70/Euratom of the European Parliament and of the Council respectively.
+This indicator has very limited data availability and therefore this metric may be significantly impacted when data coverage increases, as the GSAM metrics are not normalized for missing data GSAM did not take strategic action at an entity level during the reporting period to avoid or reduce this PAI.
 There are currently no actions planned or targets set in relation to this PAI.
-INDICATORS F Social and employee matters Violations of UN Global Compact principles and Organization for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and D EMPLOYEE, RES Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or PECT FOR HUMAI 0.3% 18.1% Investees involved in claims of violations and the severity of these events in relation to the UN Global Compact and OECD principles are assessed based on the third-party vendor's internal assessment methodology.
-Investee companies who are signatories of UNGC principles are required to report their compliance efforts on an annual basis.
-This indicator is calculated using third-party vendor data that assesses companies on lack of relevant policies and by monitoring grievance and complaints handling mechanisms.
-D ANTI-BRIBERY MATTERS GSAM B.V. leverages the Global Stewardship Team's approach to Corporate Governance.
+INDICATORS F OR SOCIAL AN D EMPLOYEE, RES SPECT FOR HUMA N RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Social and employee matters Violations of UN Global Compact principles and Organization for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0% Investees involved in claims of violations and the severity of these events in relation to the UN Global Compact and OECD principles are assessed based on the third-party vendor's internal assessment methodology.
+GSAM leverages the Global Stewardship Team's approach to Corporate Governance.
 Corporate Governance was a key pillar of the Stewardship framework in 2022.
-As noted previously, the stewardship framework describes the Global Stewardship Team's key stewardship objectives and explains how our voting and engagement efforts aim to help us meet them.
+As noted previously, the stewardship framework describes the Global Stewardship Team's key stewardship objectives and explains how our voting and engagement efforts aim to help Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance 9% Investee companies who are signatories of UNGC principles are required to report their compliance efforts on an annual basis.
+This indicator is calculated using third-party vendor data that assesses companies on lack of relevant policies and by monitoring grievance and complaints handling mechanisms. us meet them.
 We publish our stewardship framework and explain progress in, and outcomes of, our engagements in our annual stewardship reporting on our website and in the 2022 Stewardship Report.
-While our stewardship activities may relate to matters considered
+While our stewardship activities may relate to matters considered by this PAI, they are not